AkuEgor/Oracle-PL-SQL-Project/README.md

 Course Assignment

-This is Car repairment shop data base been written in PLSQL.
+This is Car repairment shop data base written in PLSQL.
 ### Consists of:
 * *7 Tables*
 * *2 Functions*